coscienza A cheerful girl holds a flag during a lively outdoor protest, celebrating cultural identity.

 Because if your mind is the battlefield, the algorithm has already launched the attack.

-Here’s the link that shattered the mirror:
+Here’s the link that cracked the mirror:

 I’m not saying “delete the post” or “don’t share anymore.”